raonelakurti/VMRestAPI/README.md

 I have used go mod to maintain dependencies.

 $ go build
-$ ./crypto-server
+$ ./VMRestAPI

-use below GET http call's to do CRUD Operations.
+use below to perform do list, create, update and destroy

 Get Existing VM's info: http://localhost:9000/vmlist Create a new VM: http://localhost:9000/createvm